ReactFinland/site/pages/blog/2020-08-03-rf-2020-online-mini-conf-vol-2.md

 Christian Alfoni, famous for his work with state management solutions such as [Cerebral](https://www.npmjs.com/package/cerebral) and [Overmind](https://overmindjs.org/), will discuss [Stitches](https://www.npmjs.com/package/@stitches/css).
 It's a new approach to styling that's utility first and gives you an excellent degree of control.

+Here's what Christian has to say about his talk title "Reinventing CSS-IN-JS - The story of Stitches":

+> We often feel discouraged when we have ideas and discover somebody else has done it before.
+Sometimes ignoring that fact can still lead to good things

 Although the topic is outside of state management, it links the event to the third one of the series that's going to focus on design systems.

 ### Panel - 19:50-20:10